Code-Institute-Submissions/SianJade-smoking-rolo-sideshow-website/README.md

 ## Deployment
 - The website is hosted via GitHub Pages and is deployed from the master branch - this is to allow the deployed site to automatically update with any new commits that are made to the master branch.
-    - To deploy the dashboard to GitHub Pages, I first clicked the settings tab on the GitHub repository for the site.
+    - To deploy the site to GitHub Pages, I first clicked the settings tab on the GitHub repository for the site.
     - From here, I scrolled to the GitHub Pages section of the settings tab and changed the Source from 'none' to 'master branch'.
-    - This deployed the dashboard to GitHub Pages and provided me with a link to the hosted page, which I then copied and pasted into the decription of the repository for easy access.
+    - This deployed the site to GitHub Pages and provided a link to the hosted page, which I then copied and pasted into the decription of the repository for easy access.

 - To run this application locally:
     - Click the green 'clone or download' button in the [GitHub repository for the project](https://github.com/SianJade/smoking-rolo-sideshow-website).